 Applications

-• Antibody affinity maturation and optimization by predicting beneficial mutations in complementarity-determining regions (CDRs), enabling researchers to rapidly identify variants with improved antigen binding; valuable for accelerating therapeutic antibody development pipelines but less effective for predicting broader antibody expression or stability properties.
+• Antibody affinity maturation and optimization by prioritizing beneficial mutations in complementarity-determining regions (CDRs) using IgT5 embeddings as features in downstream models, enabling rapid in silico ranking of variants for improved antigen binding; valuable for accelerating therapeutic antibody lead optimization, but not sufficient alone to predict broader expression, aggregation, or stability properties.

-• Identification of antibody paratope residues through sequence embeddings, allowing efficient prioritization of residues critical for antigen binding; useful for rational antibody engineering tasks, such as humanization or specificity tuning, although not optimal for comprehensive structural modeling without additional structure-based methods.
+• Identification and scoring of putative paratope residues from IgT5 residue-level embeddings, allowing efficient prioritization of positions most likely to impact antigen binding; useful for rational engineering tasks such as specificity tuning or epitope focusing, although not a substitute for full structural modeling or epitope mapping.

-• High-throughput antibody sequence filtering and ranking based on predicted antigen binding affinity, enabling rapid screening of large antibody libraries; particularly valuable for companies performing antibody discovery campaigns, though limited in predicting developability attributes like aggregation propensity or solubility.
+• High-throughput antibody sequence filtering and ranking by training regression or classification models on IgT5 mean embeddings to approximate antigen binding affinity, enabling rapid down-selection of large antibody libraries in discovery campaigns; effective for sequence-based enrichment but limited in capturing developability attributes such as solubility, viscosity, or immunogenicity.

 Limitations